Basic list comprehension

 print(matrix)

-Comprehensions can be used to perform more complex operations, such as flattening a nested list or combining elements from multiple lists.
-These advanced techniques can significantly reduce the amount of code needed to perform complicated data manipulations.
+Comprehensions can also perform more advanced operations, like flattening a nested list or combining elements from multiple lists.
+These techniques can substantially reduce the amount of code needed to handle more intricate data manipulations.

 # Flattening a nested list